exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 * release

-With the option --force-rebuild-from, you can specify from where the rebuild should be forced.
+With the option `--force-rebuild-from`, you can specify from where the rebuild should be forced.
-All previous build-stages before this will use cached versions where possible.
+All previous build-stages before this wil use cached versions where possible.
 However, if a single stage is built, it will trigger a build for all following build-stages.
-The option --force-rebuild-from only has an effect together with the option --force-rebuild, without it is ignored.
+The option `--force-rebuild-from` only has an effect together with the option `--force-rebuild`, without it is ignored.

 ```bash
 ./exaslct build --flavor-path=<path-to-flavor> --force-rebuild --force-rebuild-from <build-stage>
 ```

-Similar, as for the --goal option, you can specify multiple lower bounds by repeating the --force-rebuild-from with different build-stages.
+Similar, as for the `--goal` option, you can specify multiple lower bounds by repeating the `--force-rebuild-from` with different build-stages.

 ## Using your own remote cache

 Exaslct caches images locally and remotely.
 For remote caching exaslct can use a docker registry.
 The default registry is configured to Docker Hub.
-With the command line options --repository-name you can configure your own docker registry as cache.
+With the command line options `--repository-name` you can configure your own docker registry as cache.
-The --repository-name option can be used with all ./exaslct commands that could trigger a build, which include build, export, upload and run-db-test commands.
+The `--repository-name` option can be used with all `./exaslct` commands that could trigger a build, which include build, export, upload and run-db-test commands.
 Furthermore, it can be used with the push command which uploads the build images to the docker registry.
-In this case the --repository-name option specifies not only from where to pull cached images during the build, but also to which cache the built images should be pushed.
+In this case the `--repository-name` option specifies not only from where to pull cached images during the build, but also to which cache the built images should be pushed.